 The case manager will immediately discuss with the LADO, the nature, content and context of the allegation and agree a course of action.
 Where the case manager deems there to be an immediate risk to children or a criminal offence has been committed, the police will be contacted immediately.
-All discussions, agreed actions and communications will be recorded in writing using the Cause for Concern form.
+All discussions, agreed actions and communications will be recorded in writing.
 The LADO should be informed within one day of any allegations made to the case manager and any actions taken.